Custom Certify/Signature Page

 2. From the form palette, select the Signature widget.

-3. Configure the widget settings as desired.
+4. Configure the remaining widget settings as desired.

 Option 2: Create a custom application-scoped field